Communication (COM)

 COM 480.
 Advanced Topics in Communication.
 1-4 Hours.

 Intensive study of a current communication topic.
 Description of topic for a given semester will be stated in the course schedule.
-Course Information: May be repeated if topics vary.
+May be repeated if topics vary.
+Course Information: Topical Area: Journalism/Media Studies; Interpersonal Communication.

 COM 495.
 Exit Assessment.
 0 Hours.

 An exit assessment required of all bachelor's degree-seeking Communication majors prior to completion of the graduate application.
-Course Information: For program assessment only; graded pass/fail pending completion.
+Assessment includes 50 multiple choice questions in interpersonal and media communications.
+Course Information: For departmental assessment only; students are not graded.
 Taken in the final semester of expected graduation.

 COM 499.
 Tutorial.
 1-4 Hours.